Best Upholstered Beds of 2026

 Best Overall

-Best Features: - upholstered bed frames - wingback headboard - fits modern interior design
+Best Features: - upholstered bed frame with integrated drawer - customizable - fits modern interior design

 How a Pro Recommends Using It: "" - Brynna Evans, LS Designer